History of New York City (1946–1977): Fiscal crisis of 1975

 Rohatyn and the MAC directors persuaded the banks to defer the maturity of the bonds they held and to accept less interest.
 They also persuaded the city and state employee pension funds to buy MAC bonds to pay off the city's debts.
 The city government cut the number of its employees by 40,000, deferred the wage increases already agreed to in contracts and kept them below the level of inflation.
 The loans were repaid with interest.
+A fiscal conservative, Democrat Ed Koch, was elected as mayor in 1977.
+By 1977–78, New York City had eliminated its short-term debt.
+By 1985, the City no longer needed the support of the Municipal Assistance Corporation, and it voted itself out of existence.